Lissy93/dashy/docs/management.md

-# Management
+# App Management

-_The following article explains aspects of app management, and is useful to know for when self-hosting.
-It covers everything from keeping the Dashy (or any other app) up-to-date, secure, backed up, to other topics like auto-starting, monitoring, log management, web server configuration and using custom environments.
-It's like a top-20 list of need-to-know knowledge for self-hosting._
+_The following article is a primer on managing self-hosted apps.
+It covers everything from keeping the Dashy (or any other app) up-to-date, secure, backed up, to other topics like auto-starting, monitoring, log management, web server configuration and using custom domains._

 ## Contents
 - [Providing Assets](#providing-assets)